mundorum-lab/datasci/modules/visualize/README.md

 ├── graph-oid.js                 -> component that creates the chart
 │
 |
+├── exceptions                   -> folder that focus in error treatments │     │
+|     ├── visualize_exceptions.js             -> file that has all the funcions that create a specific type of exception
+|
+|
+├── graph_states                 -> folder with UI states of the graph │     │
+|     ├── graph_state_template.js             -> file that has all functions that create a UI state for the graph
+|
+|
 ├── graph_data_builders          -> folder with graph configurations (type, data and options) builders │     │
 |     ├── create_data_configuration.js             -> function that is called by graph-oid component to build data configuration based in the graph type.
 Calls the specific builder for each type of chart.